jpcposts/jpcposts.github.io/_posts/2024/2024-04-20-sonarqube_overview.md

 ## Introduction

 SonarQube is an open-source platform designed to continuously inspect code quality, detect bugs, vulnerabilities, and security vulnerabilities, and provide insights into code maintainability.
 It offers a comprehensive set of features for static code analysis, code coverage, code duplication detection, and more.
-In this blog post, we'll provide an overview of SonarQube, its key features, and how it can benefit development teams.
+In this blog post, we'll provide an overview of SonarQube, its key features, and how it may benefit development teams.

 ## Key Features